 Customer needs cost-effective solution that will reduce the complexity associated with the process of analyzing the data received every day as Cassandra being used as database gets being choked for frequent read operations.

-Customer desires highly robust and cost-effective solution capable of delivery a quality end user experience regardless of the demands on the platform.
-The platform will use best in breed Amazon services to achieve this goal.
+Customer desires highly robust and cost-effective solution capable of delivering a quality end user experience regardless of the demands on the platform.
+The platform will use best in breed AWS services to achieve this goal.

 Below are the requirements: